ketuvin/ketuvin/README.md

 ### Hi there 👋

+#### 💬 I'm @ketuvin.
+Below are the technologies, programming languages, and frameworks that I play with for my web and mobile development.

+- Javascript
+- jQuery
+- Nativescript - Angular
+- PHP
+- Yii
+- Laravel
+- Firebase FCM, Realtime Database and Authentication
+- MySQL
+- PostgreSQL

+#### 🌱 I’m currently learning:

+- React

 <!--
 **ketuvin/ketuvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.